One Day in Yangon

 Coffee Break in Yangon

 We meandered down the streets towards General Aung San Park and enjoyed the nice weather.
-Some of the streets were quiet and this is often the type of setting we cherish when traveling.
+Some of the streets were quiet; this is often the setting we cherish when traveling.

 Di found a Café with good ratings nearby.
-The Bodhi Nava Café had just the mix we were looking for.
-Great coffee and a very soothing mango pineapple smoothy bowl in a quiet setting.
+The Bodhi Nava Café had just the mix we were looking for: great coffee and a soothing mango pineapple smoothy bowl in a quiet setting.

-It gave us the energy we needed for the walk back to the Backpackers B&B where we crashed for a well-deserved nap.
+It gave us the energy we needed to walk back to the Backpackers B&B, where we crashed for a well-deserved nap.

 Colonial buildings in decay